 Recognising Brilliant Women

-The Women in Games Fellowship is an incredibly exciting opportunity for me to be able to learn a lot and level up in 2017 - Lisy Kane
+The Women in Games Fellowship is an incredibly exciting opportunity for me to be able to learn a lot and level up in 2017 - Lisy Kane (2016 recipient)

 Launched in February 2016, the Women in Games (WIG) Fellowships assists women to undertake key creative, management and/or leadership roles in the games sector, with the aim of helping to address the low representation of women working professionally in the Victorian games industry.